gordonTang2049/React_SearchEngine_and_UI/README.md

 ### 23.6.2020

+    Need to build
+        1. link to didyoumean

+        2. loading display(CSS not rerender)

+        3. custom hook

-     try to build a custom hook for search, to arrange the code be cleaner and easiler to follow
+     try to build a custom hook for search, to arrange the code be cleaner and easiler to follow but fail......  , need to ask why  XD

      potential bug: